NicolasKol/reforge/README.md

 ## Overview

-The system is composed of domain-specific workers coordinated through a FastAPI orchestration layer, with n8n providing workflow automation:
+The system is composed of domain-specific workers coordinated through a FastAPI orchestration layer:

 | Component | Role |
 |-----------|------|